kevinbai0/commandline-scripts/README.md

 In terminal, run the command `open ~/.bash_profile`

-If it doesn't exist: `touch ~/.bash_profile`, then run the command above
+If it doesn't exist, run the command `touch ~/.bash_profile`, then run the command above again.